~Registration is Closed~

 - Travel & Medical Emergency Insurance (mandatory for every participant)

-Day 6: Depart Bahía de los Ángeles at 8am for San Diego, arriving approx. 7pm-9pm (please do NOT schedule returning flights on Day 6 as arrival time cannot be guaranteed).
+Day 6: Depart Bahía de los Ángeles at around 8am for San Diego, arriving approx. 7pm-9pm (please do NOT schedule returning flights on Day 6 as arrival time cannot be guaranteed).

 Important Note: While whale sharks have typically visited the waters off Bahía de los Ángeles each summer, we can not predict that the sharks will be present during this program.
 Therefore, there is no guarantee that participants will see or swim with a whale shark.